Ouilliam/NoSync/README.md

 # NoSync

 NoSync is a small personal script that I use to synchronize my calendars (Notion and Google Calendar).
-To use it, just run `python3 notion_sync.py`.
+The queries done in here are related to how I manage my Notion workspace which means it will surely not work on yours (I just want to share it in case it can help people!).

-It includes a little Notion client to perform the basic queries to the API.
+The script includes a little Notion client to perform the basic queries to the API.

-Just sharing it in case it can help some people!